smmweddjxing/Splash/README.md

 |2024/07/04|0.0.1(Model Editon)|(Now)
 ## More
 Please give me a star if you like this project.It is very ***Important*** for a Middle School Student!
-If you have any question.Add a
+If you have any question.Add a *Issue*.I will reply it quckly if I see.